Cloud Dancer: What Pantone's 2026 Color of the Year Means for Your Jewelry Collection

 Gemstone Key Characteristics Best Metal Pairings Investment Potential

-White Sapphire Clear brilliance, durable All metals Stable - classic choice
+White Sapphire Clear brilliance, durable, Mohs 9 All metals Stable, classic choice

-Baroque Pearls Organic shapes, luminous Yellow gold, rose gold Rising - unique specimens scarce
+Baroque Pearls Organic shapes, high luster Yellow gold, rose gold Rising, unique specimens scarce

-Ethiopian Opal Vibrant color play All metals Growing - new market favorite
+Ethiopian Opal Lively color play, hydrophane All metals Growing, new market favorite

 The Neutral Advantage: Why This Color Works with Everything